kimwalisch/primecount/doc/Hard-Special-Leaves.md

 as O(PrimePi(x^(1/4)) * y), which is significantly smaller than in Tomás Oliveira's version of the algorithm [[4]](#References).
-This lower number of hard special leaves makes it possible to use even fewer counter levels and further improve the runtime complexity of the algorithm, here we could use only O(log log z) levels of counters which would reduce the runtime complexity of the algorithm to O(z log log z) operations.
+This lower number of hard special leaves makes it possible to use even fewer counter levels and further improve the runtime complexity of the algorithm, here we can use only O(log log z) levels of counters which reduces the runtime complexity of the algorithm to O(z log log z) operations.

 ## Open questions